JiangnanHou/MajorStudio1_2019/blog6.md

 I translated the sound wave into values and sent separate frequency groups of values to Processing via OSC.
 ![img](img/pprocessing.png)

 Those values were used as variables to draw lines and dots.
+While the audio file was playing, the Processing sketch was drawn in real-time.
 ![img](img/postcardprocess.gif)

 I kept the warm color and gave it a typical eastern aesthetics.
 The black circle, red dots and yellow-ish lines could be referred to ramen bowl, hot sauce and ramen noodle accordingly.
+Together they depicted a beautiful scenery which reminded the audience of mountain, sunset and snow.
 ![img](img/postcard.png)

 Overall look of poster and postcard: